 It’s critical to ensure that they’re properly socialized, though, and you’ll need to be prepared for their exercise needs before you bring one home.

-Finding an Akita Shepherd to adopt won’t be easy, but there’s little doubt that it will be worth it.
+Finding an Akita Shepherd to adopt won’t be easy, but it may well be worth it!

 - Cane Corso Akita Mix: Guide, Pictures, Care & More

 - Akita Pit (Akita Pitbull Mix): Pictures, Guide, Info, & Care